Battle Bears Gold

-Battle Bears Gold is a third-person shooter multiplayer video game developed by SkyVu, a company based in Omaha, Nebraska.
+Battle Bears Gold was a third-person shooter multiplayer video game developed by SkyVu, a company based in Omaha, Nebraska.
 It was first released on May 24, 2013 on the App Store and Google Play.
 The game was later released for Android on June 3, 2013 and Windows through the Windows Store later that year.
 It features 11 different 'classes' battling in 5 different game modes.
+In a FAQ for their new game Battle Bears Heroes, SkyVu stated that Battle Bears Gold was discontinued because of outdated code and deprecated server technologies, and noted that a remastered version of the game is planned for the studio’s development roadmap.

 Gameplay

-Battle Bears Gold is a first-person shooter game, with cartoon styled bears starring in different roles in the game, as each of the 11 classes, battling each other out on various game maps.
-The 12 characters are Oliver (Soldier), B-1000 (Assault), Riggs (Heavy), Wil (Chub Scout), Huggable (Huggable), Astoria (Sniper), Graham (Engineer), Tillman (Demolition), Botch (Assassin), Saberi (Combat Tech), Sanchez (Arbiter), and Big Daddy Kane (Hustler).
-The players in the game compete in different game modes, with varying objectives based on which game mode is selected.
-The game has received multiple accolades from the "Best App Ever" awards, as well as commentaries, reviews, and coverage by sites like Slide To Play.
-The app was developed by SkyVu Entertainment, an Omaha-based company, and released as a successor to Battle Bears Royale.
-The game is SkyVu's current flagship game, and is supported by in-app purchases, in the form of joules, which also can be earned by playing the game, and gas cans, which have to be purchased.
-The game has a ranking system that progresses with every match.
+Battle Bears Gold was a first-person shooter game featuring cartoon-styled bears in various roles across 11 different classes, battling on various game maps.
+The eleven playable characters were Oliver (Soldier), B-1000 (Assault), Riggs (Heavy), Wil (Chub Scout), Huggable (Huggable), Astoria (Sniper), Graham (Engineer), Tillman (Demolition), Botch (Assassin), Saberi (Combat Tech), and Sanchez (Arbiter).
+Players competed in different game modes, each with its own objectives.
+The game received multiple accolades from the "Best App Ever" awards and was reviewed and covered by outlets such as Slide To Play.
+At its peak, it served as SkyVu's flagship title and was supported through in-app purchases, including “joules,” which could also be earned through gameplay, and “gas cans,” which had to be purchased.
+The game featured a ranking system that advanced with each match.